edkempe/Marian/docs/backlog.md

 - Factor in pre-change backups

 ### Catalog System
 The Catalog system is a dedicated sub-domain for managing and organizing information through interactive chat.
-All tasks and features related to the Catalog system are tracked in [CATALOG_BACKLOG.md](CATALOG_BACKLOG.md).

 ### Email Processing
 {{ ... }}